Manisso/Nlite/README.md

 ## Features
 * Port Scanning: Scan for open ports on single IP addresses or IP ranges.
 * Banner Grabbing: Retrieve protocol information from banners of open ports.
-* Server Information: Gather detailed server information, including server type, OS, and application versions.
+* Server Information: Gather detailed server information, including server type, and application versions.
 * Cross-Platform Support: Compatible with Windows, macOS, and Linux.

 ## How to Install